PartImageNet: A Large, High-Quality Dataset of Parts: Experiments

-As can be observed from Fig \ref{fig:vis}, segmentation methods with strong supervision can generally produce satisfactory results on the part segmentation especially when the background and the shape are relatively easy.
+Table \ref{tab:part_seg} summaries the results for semantic part segmentation and Figure \ref{fig:vis} shows the qualitatively visualizations.
+As can be observed, methods with strong supervision can generally produce satisfactory results on the semantic part segmentation especially when the background and the shape are relatively easy.
 However, they still suffer from three main challenges: 1) inaccurate boundary between semantic parts, 2) wrong label assignments on similar semantic parts, 3) ignoring small semantic parts (e.g. See row3 - row5 of Fig \ref{fig:vis}).
-We hope that these challenges can address more attention and be solved gradually.
+Besides, we also notice that the recent progress in methods for general object segmentation does not seem to bring expected improvement in the context of semantic part segmentation (e.g. SegFormer only bring limited improvement based on Deeplabv3+).
+This reveals the difficulty of part segmentation and indicates that special architecture or module design is needed for effectively solving the challenge.